twangodev/cca/src/World-History/semester-1-2-questions.md

 	Women

 ??? question "Which group would have been most likely to support the following statement from the Balfour Declaration?

-"We should do nothing that will prejudice the religious or cultural rights of communities existing in the Palestine Mandate.""
+'We should do nothing that will prejudice the religious or cultural rights of communities existing in the Palestine Mandate.'"

 	Arab residents of Palestine Mandate